 Oracle B2C Service, All versions

 An organization's "site" is sometimes referred to as an "instance".

 A site (or instance) can have one or multiple interfaces.

-Understanding the terminology of the structure of your site can be helpful when communicating with Oracle Service Cloud agents.
+Understanding the terminology of the structure of your site can be helpful when communicating with Oracle B2C Service agents.

 Each Organization has at least one site (or instance).
 The site is associated to the Organization record.